israelabarca2005/Ethereum-SmartContracts/README.md

 Smart Contract Course

-This project will touch the bases on Smart Contracts.
-We are going to create a smart contract using Solidity, set up a local environment to deploy and execute the smart contract’s functionality.
+This mini-course will touch the bases on Smart Contracts.
+We are going to create a smart contract using Solidity, set up a local environment to deploy and execute the smart contractâ€™s functionality.
 We will work with Truffle to set up the environment and Ganche to simulate a local blockchain where the contract will be deployed.
 The following topics will be covered:

 1. Installation of NodeJS
 2. Setting up Truffle and Ganache